bennettslin/bobtail_dominoes_app/GENERATOR_NOTES.md

             points: 3
         }
     ]
-    * getAllPossiblePlacements
+    * getAllPhysicalPlacements
-    * Return all possible placements
+    * Return all possible placements of a domino on a board
         * (dominoIndex, board) => [
             [[0, 0], [1, 0]],
         ]